Bergen Engines: Engine range

 for powers from 1,400 – 12,000 kW brake power.

 These engines can all burn Marine Diesel Oil (MDO) and heavy fuel oil (HFO) and natural gas in gas configuration.
 Bergen Engines AS do not have any dual fuel engines.

 They achieve specific fuel consumptions for liquid fuel between 183 and 196 g/kWh.
 Specific lubricant oil consumptions are of the order of 0.8 g/kWh for liquid fueled engine and 0.4 g/kWh for gas fueled engines.

-Bergen K series (discontinued)

-The Bergen K marine diesel and gas engines are a range of marine internal combustion engines manufactured by Rolls-Royce plc.

-Mechanical configuration

-The Bergen K lean burn marine engines with 250mm bore and 300mm stroke is available as a diesel in 6, 8 and 9 cylinder in-line configurations for propulsion and auxiliary duties.